Financial Delegation of Authority

 Out-of-State travel approval may be delegated on Form BC1 (Signature Authority).

-Out-of-Country travel is delegated to the KCTCS Chancellor per Business Procedure 5.8.1-P.
+Out-of-Country travel is delegated to the KCTCS Chancellor per Administrative Procedure 5.8.1-P.

 7. Delegation of Procurement Card Statement Approval